griphiam/markphilpot_com/content/2017/anime_winter_first.md

 ### [Kono Subarashii Sekai ni Shukufuku wo!
 2](https://anilist.co/anime/21699)

 Season 1 came out of nowhere and for many was the best show of 2016 (and easily the best comedy).
 I'm a *little* concerned about what they have planned this time around.
 It was clear they didn't know what they had the first time, so I hope they don't end up ruining it because of the unexpected popularity.
+After seeing the first episode, I have a second concern: the animation budget.
+The first cour was rough, but it felt on purpose and for the most part was balanced out with decent effort and framerates.
+This time around, there was so much of the "rough edges" it felt like someone thought that was part of the aesthetic success of the first season (which in my opinion was not a positive factor the first time).
+The humor seemed to build from where they left off, but overall I'm left with more concerns than before -- usually not a good sign.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/konosuba-gods-blessing-on-this-wonderful-world){: .link-nb}